 Non-deeded timeshares work on a leasing system, where the developer remains the owner of the property.
 You can lease a property for a set period during the year, or a floating period that allows you greater flexibility in choosing when to use the property.
 Your lease will expire after a predetermined leasing period.

 Timeshares may also offer one of a handful of options for timeshare use periods.
 They may be fixed-week, meaning you can use the property during a set week each year.
 There may be floating weeks which allow you to choose when you use the property depending on availability.
 A timeshare may offer fractional periods that allow you to use the property for a longer period.
 And finally, you may be able to purchase points that you can use in different timeshare locations at various times of the year.

-How to Finance a Timeshare
+Choosing a Timeshare

 Home Equity Loan

-Additionally, with an unsecured personal loan, your primary residence is not at risk in the event of default, and securing an unsecured personal loan is generally a simpler process than qualifying for a home equity loan.
-Online lenders, in particular, offer very competitive rates for personal loans and are streamlining the process as much as possible.
+Additionally, with an unsecured personal loan as an option for timeshare financing, your primary residence is not at risk in the event of default, and securing an unsecured personal loan is generally a simpler process than qualifying for a home equity loan.
+Online lenders, in particular, offer competitive rates for personal loans and are streamlining the process as much as possible.